arclab-hku/largescale_plannctrl/README.md

 * read way points
   * Set the way points in the `src/waypoints.txt`.
   * The first line of the file is the number of way-points.
 The rest are the x-y-z coordinate of the way-points.
-  * the path for reading way points can be set in `include/planners/wayp_reader.cpp`